sketchplugins/plugin-directory/README.md

 - [System Styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options, and location search is available now
 - [Gutter Cutter](https://github.com/gcampi/gutter-cutter), by Gabriele Campi: A Sketch plugin to create custom grids with guides
-- [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
-- [Laboji](https://github.com/rezaaa/Laboji), by Mohammad Reza Mahmoudi: A sketch plugin for adding emoji on layer name like colorful labels or tags.
-- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
-- [Android Screenshot](https://github.com/sylvainleris/fr.y3s.sketch.screenshot), by Sylvain Leris: A Sketch plugin to take screenshots of Android device connected over USB.
-- [Paste Direct](https://github.com/yudiz-solutions/paste-direct), by Sudev Kiyada: Design like a guitarist!